ttsoares/BE_modulo_4/README.md

 So, it is kind of messy ;-)

-Nest app will be, at least, a MVC.
+Next app will be, at least, a MVC.